Manila: Cityscape

 Manila is a planned city.
 In 1905, American architect and urban planner Daniel Burnham was commissioned to design the new capital.
 His design for the city was based on the City Beautiful movement, which favored broad streets and avenues radiating out from rectangles.
 Manila is made up of fourteen city districts, according to Republic Act No. 409—the Revised Charter of the City of Manila—the basis of which officially sets the present-day boundary of the city.
 The districts Santa Mesa, which was partitioned from Sampaloc, and San Andres, which was partitioned off from Santa Ana, were later created.

 Manila's mix of architectural styles reflects its, and the Philippines', turbulent history.
 During World War II, Manila was razed to the ground by Japanese forces and the shelling of American forces.
 After the war ended, rebuilding began and most of the historical buildings were reconstructed.
 Many of the historic churches and buildings in Intramuros, Manila's historic core, however, had been damaged beyond repair.
 Manila's current urban landscape is one of modern and contemporary architecture.
+Manila's historic sites under the entry of The Walled City and Historic Monuments of Manila is currently being proposed to the tentative list for future UNESCO World Heritage Site inscription.